Background

 an open house approach for everyone.

-The Society has grown rapidly and we are now recognised as one of the leading classic car clubs in the South East.
-Although we still maintain links with Southern Water, Southern Classics is now a totally independent self-funding club.
+The Society has grown rapidly and we are now recognised as one of the

 We are